 With its TSB maglev train, Max Bögl is launching a space-saving and low-emission alternative to road-based transport.
 As a high-quality gift and as an illustrative exhibit for its customers, the company has had several realistic models of the maglev train manufactured by FIT, which do absolute justice to the original in terms of elaboration and care and even make collectors' hearts beat faster in terms of the quality of their workmanship.
 The high-quality model trains are perfect miniatures of the real trains, can be customized, and feature toned windows, high-gloss paint sections, and real rubber buffers.
 On the model, interested customers can easily see the advantages of the slim, elevated guideways, which avoid area overlap and allow integration into existing transportation corridors.

 To achieve this impressive result, FIT was able to draw on a cross-section of its portfolio: Stereolithography, vacuum casting as well as professional painting and foiling work from the model-making department ensure the optimal result.
 Everything from a single source!

 Would you also like to impress your customers with an outstanding model?
 Our rapid prototyping professionals look forward to hearing from you!

 Deutsche Bahn (DB) is one of the world's leading mobility and logistics companies.
-To ensure that its trains can run without breakdowns, a functioning spare parts management is essential, although difficult because many trains and parts of the infrastructure have a very long service life.
+To ensure that its trains can run without breakdowns, a functioning spare parts management is essential yet difficult because many trains and parts of the infrastructure have a very long service life.
 It happens time and again that certain spare parts are no longer available.